 In summary, TUFLOW HPC is the first 2D regular grid solver to offer a cell size insensitive turbulence scheme, easy cell size refinement using a quadtree mesh and substantially more accurate hydraulic conveyance along flow paths by using SGS.
-Add in TUFLOW HPC solver's superior stability, 2nd-order accuracy and fast runtimes on GPU devices, the 2020-01 release is, without doubt, the most exciting new offering in the hydraulic modelling industry for many years.
+Add in TUFLOW HPC solver's superior stability, 2nd-order accuracy and fast runtimes on GPU devices, the 2020-01 and 2020-10 releases are, without doubt, the most exciting new offering in the hydraulic modelling industry for many years.